Israel and the Syrian civil war: Neutrality

-Israel's opposition to Iranian presence in Syria
+Opposition to Iranian presence in Syria

 On 9 July 2017, a new ceasefire agreement was directly brokered by the United States and Russia for southwest Syria.
 The United States and Russia had made a number of attempts in the past to reach an agreement for establishing a ceasefire in different parts of Syria.
 However, the earlier ceasefire attempts failed to reduce violence for long.
 US President Donald Trump and Russian President Vladimir Putin reached the agreement during their meeting at the Group of 20 summit in Hamburg, Germany, on 7 July 2017.
 It affects towns, villages and borderlands in three regions close to Jordan and Israel.
 The deal includes establishing de-escalation zones, otherwise known as safe zones, along Syria's borders with both Jordan and Israel.

 The Israeli government opposed the ceasefire agreement, as it claimed that its security interests were not reflected in the draft ceasefire agreement being formulated.
 "It doesn't take almost any of Israel's security interests and it creates a disturbing reality in southern Syria.
 The agreement doesn't include a single explicit word about Iran, Hezbollah or the Shi’ite militias in Syria.”
 Israel reportedly held secret talks with Russia and the United States over the ceasefire agreement.
 The Israeli government stressed its desire to remove Iranian forces from Syria.
 However, it was disappointed, as it argued that the agreement "contradicted virtually all the positions Israel had presented to the Americans and Russians."